South Carolina Gamecocks football under Steve Spurrier: Assessment

 Spurrier is often considered South Carolina's greatest football coach.
 (Note: Described as such by: Bleacher Report, Saturday Down South, Sports Illustrated, The State, a fan poll, and FanSided, even as early as before the 2011 season.
 Joseph Griffin of Sports Illustrated has commented that this ranking is "without a doubt", due to the fact that Spurrier owns the school's all-time wins record and is responsible for the school's three eleven-win seasons, when the school had only one ten-win season beforehand.)
-In a 2021 fan poll conducted by The State, Spurrier ranked as the university's third greatest coach of any sport, behind Dawn Staley and Ray Tanner.
-His tenure with the Gamecocks also partly contributes to him being considered one of the greatest college football coaches of all time.
+A 2021 fan poll conducted by The State ranked him as the university's third greatest coach of any sport, behind Dawn Staley and Ray Tanner.
+Journalists have weighed his Gamecocks tenure when ranking him among the greatest college football coaches.
 (Note: Ranked as such by several outlets, who have commended his winning record and rebuild at South Carolina.
 In a 2013 Bleacher Report article making the case for Spurrier as the greatest college football coach of all time, Amy Daughters concluded: “Indeed, what if, just as we’re being bedazzled by the fanatical Sabanization of college football, the ‘Ole ball coach at South Carolina is actually the best coach we’ve ever seen in the college game?”)

 However, Spurrier's legacy is not unblemished.
-Some fans "still have a bitter taste in their mouths" regarding the end of his tenure; he received criticism from the media for his resignation, which many characterized as quitting.
+Some fans "still have a bitter taste in their mouths" regarding the end of his tenure; he received criticism for his resignation, which many characterized as quitting.
 Reflecting on his tenure, Spurrier has commented: "My one disappointment is we didn’t sneak in there and win the SEC.
 It was doable, but we just didn’t get it done.”
 Several media members have also suggested that, like many other Gamecock head football coaches, Spurrier's legacy at South Carolina is diminished due to him having greater association with another school; Joe Morrison and Shane Beamer have received more favorable assessments in this regard.

-Several players from Spurrier's tenure are considered among the best in program history.
-(Note: Various media outlets have listed several Spurrier-era Gamecocks as among the best in program history, in general or at their specific position.